psychbruce/bruceR/README.md

 ### Package dependency
-> *We are all standing on the shoulders of giants.*

 `bruceR` depends on some important packages and also automatically installs many other useful packages for users.
 Many functions in `bruceR` are extensions of the functions in these packages.